 Child custody is now referred to as parenting time and parental responsibilities.
 Parenting time addresses where the child will live and when and how long they will visit the non-custodial parent.
 Parental responsibility refers to which parent will have decision-making authority for the child.
 This parent will be responsible for making significant decisions for the child, such as those regarding healthcare, education, and religion.

 It’s always best if parents can negotiate plans regarding parenting time and responsibilities.
 An experienced divorce attorney in Rolling Meadows can help in these negotiations and even offer potential solutions.
 If the couple can’t agree, their divorce will be contested, and the family court judge will determine the outcome of these critical issues.
 These types of divorces can take longer and give each parent less control over the outcome.

 Reach Out to a Skilled Rolling Meadows Divorce Lawyer Today

 Your divorce settlement will impact the rest of your life.
 It must be taken seriously and handled with care.
-When you reach out to the skilled divorce attorney in Rolling Meadows at Law Offices of Martin A. Delaney, you are taking the first step in reaching a positive outcome in your divorce.
+When you reach out to the skilled divorce attorney in Rolling Meadows at Andrea Heckman Law, you are taking the first step in reaching a positive outcome in your divorce.
 Contact our office today to schedule a divorce case review with an experienced and compassionate attorney.